[CB3] Tertiary Banner (CORRECT)

 Yes.
 You are eligible for transfer credit towards your courses provided the following:

-• You have completed comparable courses at an accredited college or university, or in The American College of Financial Services Irwin Graduate School
+• You have completed comparable courses at an accredited college or university, or in The American College of Financial Services Irwin Graduate School, OR you have completed comparable training as part of your employment with select partner firms (firm and program-dependent)

 There is no charge to attempt to transfer credit.
 Read more about student policies